-This Nationally Recognised Vocational Course has been developed in consultation with industry, the CIT, TAFEs, universities and on and off-the-job training providers to provide students with competency based training.
+This Nationally Recognised Vocational Course has been developed in consultation with industry, universities and on and off-the-job training providers to provide students with competency based training.
 Certification in this course is recognised nationally as 'recognition of prior learning' by post secondary institutions and industries.

 Unit Title Accr.
-Prerequisites Working in Business Administration 1 A/V None Working in Business Administration 2 A/V None Working in Business Administration 3 A/V None Working in Business Administration 4 A/V None
+Prerequisites

+Navigating the Business Environment A/V None

+Business Environment and Services A/V None

+Implementing Best Practice in Business A/V None

+Business Services Pathways A/V None